muratgozel/node-releaser/README.md

 4. Automated docker image publishing.
 It builds the image with new version number and `latest` tags and push it to docker hub or any other docker image registry.
 5. Powerful configuration management thanks to [convict](https://github.com/mozilla/node-convict/tree/master/packages/convict).
 Configuration can be load from a file, env vars and cli args at the same time.
 6. Extendible through plugins.
 You can write a changelog plugin for example that pushes commit messages to a changelog file as you release.
+7. All of the above are optional and can be configured.

 ## Install
 Install it globally: